 “The school made the right effort to be politically neutral,” Tamanaha said.
 “Allowing the walkout or prohibiting students from walking out without an alternative would have suggested a political stance.
 The Voice-Out ensured that students could sufficiently exercise their free speech and expression.”

 With approximately 300 students participating in the event, West High took some time out of a regular school day to remember and pay tribute to the victims of the Parkland shooting.
-With hopes for government action, student demonstration across the country, not just at West High, looks to catalyze changes in current gun legislation.
+With hopes for government action, student demonstration across the country, not just at West High, looks to catalyze reform in current gun legislation.